 Here at Trevigue we adore food in all its glorious forms.
 Visitors flock to Cornwall all year round to enjoy the golden beaches, magical moorland and lively harbour towns.
 It is this diverse landscape which makes Cornwall such an abundant natural larder.
-Specialising in locally-grown seasonal food with a strong Cornish theme here at our clifftop B&B and restaurant, we pride ourselves on creating inventive dishes which blaze the senses and tickle the taste buds.
+Specialising in locally-grown seasonal food with a strong Cornish theme here at our clifftop B&B, we pride ourselves on creating inventive dishes which blaze the senses and tickle the taste buds.
 Our guests tell us that the food is one of the reasons they return to Trevigue Farmhouse time and time again.
 But it’s not only our own food here at Trevigue which is a lure for foodies; Cornwall has grown in popularity over the years and is now well-placed on the gastronomic map.
 Some of the finest Michelin restaurants in the UK are found in Cornwall, and the North Cornish town of Padstow is especially well-known as a foodie Mecca with celebrity chefs such as Rick Stein waving their culinary magic over everything.
 Here we explore the seven best Michelin restaurants in Cornwall worth leaving London for…

 The Best Michelin Restaurants in Cornwall

 The Seafood Restaurant, Padstow